 - Feelings of weakness or tiredness.

-There are many risk factors for developing childhood asthma.
-These include:
+Risk factors for developing childhood asthma include:

-- Nasal allergies ( hayfever) or eczema (allergic skin rash)
+- Nasal allergies, hayfever or eczema

 - A family history of asthma or allergies

 - Exposure to tobacco smoke before or after birth